Code Edit Region

 Code Edit Region Properties

-The code edit region lets you enter Maple commands and programs in one confined region.
+The code edit region lets you enter Maple or Python commands and programs in one confined region.
 If you have MapleSim installed, Modelica syntax is also available to you.

-When writing a program within the code edit region, you can press Shift + Enter to advance the cursor to the next line.
+When writing a program within the code edit region, you can press Shift + Enter (Shift + Return, for Mac) to advance the cursor to the next line.
 Indenting is done automatically.
 After entering the first line of a new module, procedure, or if/then statement, subsequent lines are automatically indented.

 You can use command completion within this region to reduce the amount of typing.
 Invoking command completion in the code edit region is done by typing the first few characters of a Maple command in the code editor.
 This displays a popup list of matching commands to choose from.